drumminhands/drumminhands_piFlickr/README.md

 Quick set instructions:

-1) Wire the button and LED.
+0) Wire the button and LED.
 Check the wiring by running testcircuit.py

-1) Update the config.py file with your api_key and api_secret.
+1) Use the GUI interface, but open the terminal program.
+Update the config.py file with your api_key and api_secret.
 The api_key and api_secret can be obtained from http://www.flickr.com/services/api/keys/

 2) Run auth.py